* Tencent may use Snapchat to promote smartphone games -analysts

 The companies operate on different scales.
 Tencent's holdings include messaging apps QQ and WeChat, both ubiquitous in China, and its market capitalization of $469 billion is among the largest in the world.
 Snap's is $15 billion.

-"The China market is in some ways more advanced in social media and messaging than the U.S. is," said Rebecca Fannin, founder of Silicon Dragon, a website that writes about China and California's Silicon Valley.
+"The China market is in some ways more advanced in social media and messaging than the U.S. is," said Rebecca Fannin, founder of Silicon Dragon, a website about China and California's Silicon Valley.

 "Tencent might have teams come in and work with them," Fannin said.